Accessor Functions

 LearnAPI.components(model)

-A composite model is one for which the corresponding algorithm includes one or more algorithm-valued properties, and for which LearnAPI.is_composite(algorithm) is true.
+A composite model is one for which the corresponding learner includes one or more learner-valued properties, and for which LearnAPI.is_composite(learner) is true.

 See also is_composite.